ail-project/ail-feeder-github-repo/README.md

 # AIL - feeder from Github Repository

-This AIL feeder is a generic software to extract informations from Github Repository, collect and feed AIL via AIL ReST API.
+This AIL feeder is a generic piece of software to extract information from Github Repositories to collect and feed AIL via its ReST API.

 # Usage